 Callihan’s manager JT Davidson didn’t even have the opportunity to introduce the champion out before Something laid him out.
 From the opening bell, it was strike after strike after strike.
 Throughout the match, Callihan’s sadistic and aggressive nature was evident throughout the match.
 This was evident through his use of chairs in an attempt to seek revenge for what was done to Davidson at the beginning of the match.

-We noted earlier of Something’s size and strength is a factor and by the looks of Callihan throughout the contest they certainly were evident.
+We noted earlier of Something’s size, and strength is a factor.
+By the looks of Callihan throughout the contest, they certainly were evident.
 Whether they were his Black Hole Slams or powerbombs, Something was on a quest not just to defeat Callihan but to ensure he didn’t walk out of Hell Hath No Fury without the aid of an ambulance.
 In a blaze of glory, Something even attempted to powerbomb Callihan through a row of chairs that were set up in the ring.

 The problem was Callihan avoided said set up chairs.
 In fact, he dropped Something through the same chairs that were set up.
 As insane as that was all to witness, the most remarkable observation during all of this was that Callihan covered Something for only a ONE count!
 It ultimately took a piledriver through a chair to finish off Something.
 Callihan then covered him for the three count winning the match and retaining the championship.